 speaker

 Sorry about that.
 So listen, Mike, real quick.
 Look, we do anticipate and we see competitive reactions in the marketplace.
-And this marketplace has seen a lot of innovations come.
-And we've made a lot of decisions over the last couple of years relative to launch.
+Um, and this, you know, marketplace has seen a lot of innovations come and, you know, we've, we've made a lot of decisions over the last couple of years relative to launch.
 We've taken this very seriously.
 This is not new.
-We've been preparing for some time.
-And we've had a lot of products to be testing and building the muscle of launch from Zorbiom, Bexacat, now Parvo.
-And so I would say we're really well prepared.
-And so look, I think the first thing that I would emphasize is it comes back to a couple of basics.
-Share a voice to create clinical awareness that then leads to clinic penetration.
+We've been preparing for some time and we've had a lot of products to be testing and building the muscle of launch from Zorbium, Bexacat, now Parvo.
+Um, and so I would say we're, we're really well, well prepared.
+Um, and so look, I think the first thing that I would emphasize is it comes back to a couple of basics, share a voice. to create clinical awareness that then leads to clinic penetration.
 That's why we've added the Salesforce.
 Our share of voice metrics are high.
-They've grown dramatically the last two quarters.
+They've, they've grown dramatically the last two quarters.
 That's a key lead indicator that we're looking at.
-We know that's important.
-And it's with credible, experienced people that have a lot of deep relationships and territories.
-That's key number one.
-And then look, the differentiation.
-We're working to optimize these labels because we know differentiation also impacts adoption.
-I also would note this four pillar approach we've talked about.
-And that's why DERM for us really helps.
-It'll help Quattro, but it'll also help Zanrelia and our existing portfolio to be able to say have therapeutics, vaccines, DERM now, and parasiticides.
-So I point to those things as well as what we're kind of calling next generation sales and launch from digital to campaigns.
-The thing I would note too on DERM, because it's all accretive to us.
-It's new.
-It's a big market.
-We're excited about Zanrelia.
-We're also excited about the IL-31 that's coming.
-As look, a few things I look to.
-The DERM market is large.
-It's growing meaningfully, not just international, but US and even this last quarter.
-We expect it to be differentiated, Zanrelia.
-And our market research continues to indicate vets are looking for more options.
+We know that's important and it's with credible, experienced people that have a lot of deep relationships and territories.
+That's, that's, that's key number one.
+And then look, the differentiation, you know, we're, we're working to optimize these labels because we know differentiation also impacts adoption.
+I also would note this four-pillar approach we've talked about, you know, and that's why DERM for us really helps.
+It'll help Quatro, but it'll also help Zenrelia and our existing portfolio to be able to, say, have therapeutics, vaccines, DERM now, and parasiticides.
+So I point to those things as well as what we're kind of calling next-generation sales and launch from digital to campaigns.
+You know the thing I would know to on term because it's all accretive to us it's new it's a big market we're excited about then relia. we're also excited about you know the il 31 that's coming is look few things I look to the during market is large it's growing meaningfully not just an international but us and even this last quarter.
+We expect it to be differentiated, Xenrelia, and our market research continues to indicate vets are looking for more options.
 So this will be a key fourth pillar for us on our offering that we believe puts us in a really good place.
 And as I mentioned, the engagement's high.
-And going back to the earlier question, Zanrelia globally, we are positioned to see Zanrelia come into the marketplace, we believe, late this year in some of the international markets to be our fastest global launch ever.
+And going back to the earlier question, you know, Xenrelia globally, We are positioned to see Xenrelia come into the marketplace, we believe, late this year in some of the international markets to be our fastest global launch ever.
 So that's a little bit of the launch side.
-Jumping to Kextone, Kextone, a key cattle product in Europe.
+Jumping to Keckstone, Keckstone, a key cattle product in Europe.
 It's a controlled release capsule that treats ketosis in the rumen of cattle.
 This is about a manufacturing process.
 It is a key product.
-We have taken this product off the market and our focus.
-And we did that with the EMA.
-And we believe that our manufacturing team is working very hard on the manufacturing process.
+We have taken this product off the market and our focus, and we did that with the EMA, and we believe that our manufacturing team is working very hard on the manufacturing process.
 We see the product coming back to the market, but don't anticipate that probably until late into 2025.
 And that's why we felt it was prudent to highlight that product and the removal on the market.

 speaker

-And Mike, the impact is both gross margin, but also some inventory write-offs as well.
+And the impact is both gross margin but also some inventory write-offs as well.

 speaker